Table of contents

 Step 3: User Mapping

+WorkSights imports Jira users and attempts to match them to WorkSights profiles by email.
 Open the Users tab to review mappings.
-For any user that did not map automatically, select the correct WorkSights user from the dropdown to complete the mapping.
+For any user that did not map automatically, select the correct WorkSights user from the dropdown.

 What Happens Next

-Once the connection is established and users are mapped, WorkSights begins receiving Jira webhook events for issue creation, updates, and comments.

-Activity appears on the timeline for mapped users from this point forward.
+Once connected and users are mapped, WorkSights begins receiving Jira activity for issue creation, updates, and comments.
+Activity appears on the timeline from this point forward.
 No historical data is imported.

-User mappings and integration settings can be reviewed and updated at any time from the integration page.
+User mappings and connection settings can be reviewed and updated at any time from the integration page.